sablier-labs/docs/docs/concepts/11-glossary.md

 A new financial primitive that permits by-the-second payments.

-Currently, the Sablier Protocol offers a single type of stream called a lockup stream, in which the creator has to lock up a specified amount of assets.
+Currently, the Sablier Protocols offer two types of stream called lockup and flow.
+In Lockup strean, creator has to lock up a specified amount of assets whereas in Flow streams, creator is not required to lock up any amount of assets.

 ## Streaming

 By-the-second payments.

+## Timestamp

+A timestamp is the time component of a stream.
+In Lockup Linear, it represents start time, cliff time and end time whereas in lockup dynamic and lockup tranched, it plays a crucial role in the calculation of streaming curves.

 ## Tranche